ltraveler/idena-sibling/README.md

 ### 🔐&nbsp; Secret and Public vars:

-- Secret and public variables are stored in separate files in the `./idena-sibling/group_vars/main/` folder.
+- Secret (`vault` file) and public (`vars` file) variables are stored in the `./idena-sibling/group_vars/main/` folder.
+- `api_keys.yaml` and `api_mgmt.yaml` consist of variables that are responsible for managing your API keys. `api_keys.yaml` consists of the complete list of your API keys that are supposed to be added to the remote node. `api_mgmt.yaml` consists of two variables that have keys which are supposed to be added and removed after shared node installation.
+The logic is pretty simple: first, import keys from `api_keys.yaml`, and then add keys from the `api_keys_add` variable and remove keys from the `api_keys_remove` variable in the `api_mgmt.yaml` file.
 - Public variables are stored in a plain text file with the name `vars`.
 - Sensitive variables are stored in a special secret vault file, which is saved as an encrypted file (`vault`).<br>To edit this file, you must remove the existing one and create a new file with your own password using the command `ansible-vault create vault`.
 To edit this file in the future, use the command `ansible-vault edit vault`.
 The file must have a similar structure to the example provided below: